Cubicle 7: Former licenses

+Cubicle 7 published English-language translations of the above 4 role-playing games from the French publisher "Le Septième Cercle" until the licence was ended June 30 2017.

 Awards

-Cubicle 7 has won 12 ENnie Awards, 2 Origins Awards, Best in Show, Lucca 2012 and a Golden Geek.
+Cubicle 7 has won 12 ENnie Awards, 2 Origins Awards, Best in Show, Lucca 2012, and a Golden Geek.

 Notable events

 In June 2009, Cubicle 7 announced that it had joined the Rebellion Developments group of companies.

 In November 2011, Angus Abranson left Cubicle 7 to form Chronicle City.

 In December 2014, Cubicle 7 announced that it had left the Rebellion Developments group of companies, following a successful management buy out led by CEO Dominic McDowall.

 In December 2017, Dominic McDowall and Cubicle 7 announced that they would be producing a new RPG in the Warhammer universe, Warhammer: Age of Sigmar.
 This game has been part of a personal quest of McDowall to bring back the style of play with Warhammer he had played in his youth.